The Dugout

-The Dugout (Bottom of the Ninth) is a 1948 painting by American artist Norman Rockwell, painted for the September 4, 1948, cover of The Saturday Evening Post magazine.
-The painting depicts the Chicago Cubs bench dejected during a game against the Boston Braves at Braves Field.
+The Dugout (Bottom of the Ninth) is a 1948 oil painting by American artist Norman Rockwell, painted to create the September 4, 1948, cover of The Saturday Evening Post magazine.
+The painting depicts dejected members of the Chicago Cubs baseball team during a game against the Boston Braves at Braves Field.

-The painting became one of Rockwell's most iconic baseball-themed works and came to symbolize the Cubs' "lovable loser" image, throughout.
+The cover became one of Rockwell's best-known baseball-themed works and came to symbolize the Cubs' "lovable loser" image.

 Composition

-The painting features four members of the 1948 Chicago Cubs.
-From left to right: